Everything you need to know about the tiny, ultra-cheap computer that has taken the world by storm.

 - What is the Raspberry Pi?
 A credit card-sized computer that costs as little as $5, which spawned a community of millions of amateur developers and hardware hackers.

 - Why does the Raspberry Pi matter?
 The Pi is a great machine for stoking interest in programming among schoolchildren worldwide and helping create the next generation of developers.

 - Who does the Raspberry Pi affect?
 Anyone with the inclination to pick up a Pi and start tinkering.

 - What are the Raspberry Pi's competitors?
 Some boards beat the Pi 4 on specs, such as the Rock Pi 4, and others on price, but few have the Pi's breadth of software and community support.

 - Who is making it happen?
 A not for profit charity on a mission to get the world interested in how computers work.

 What is the Raspberry Pi?

-A credit card-sized computer that went on to become the best-selling UK computer of all time.
+The Raspberry Pi is a family of credit card-sized single board computers that have become the best-selling UK computers of all time.

 Key to the Pi's success has been its price.
-It's not the most powerful machine in the world, but for the less than $60 it offers a computer that can be used to build homebrew electronics and put together programs on a budget.
+It's not the most powerful machine in the world, but for less than $60 it offers a computer that can be used to build homebrew electronics and put together a vast range of devices on a budget.

 The charitable foundation behind the Pi hasn't rested on its laurels, upgrading the Pi's specs three times since launch, while keeping the price at $35 - $55.
 In that time, the Pi's processing power has grown more than tenfold, putting the Pi into the category of a machine that could be used as an everyday PC.
-In hard specs, the top-end model,, has a 1.5 GHz quad-core, 64-bit Arm Cortex A72-based, quad-core processor, up to 4GB RAM, a VideoCore VI capable of 4K video playback, 802.11ac Wi-Fi and Gigabit Ethernet, and two USB 2.0 and two USB 3.0 ports.
+In hard specs, the top-end model,, has a 1.5 GHz quad-core, 64-bit Arm Cortex A72-based, quad-core processor, up to 8GB RAM, a VideoCore VI capable of 4K video playback, 802.11ac Wi-Fi and Gigabit Ethernet, and two USB 2.0 and two USB 3.0 ports.